programmer90000/driving/signs.md

 ---

+A ring road is a road in which, if you don't turn right or left but instead continue driving straight on the road, you will end up in the place you started

+---

 ## Road markings

 Normal broken lines in the middle of the road (short dashes with long gaps) are used to divide traffic